digitonic/filament-rich-editor-tools/README.md

 Replace the model and field name as needed.
 This will overwrite existing DB records.
 So take a backup.

+If you have a complex JSON structure with your rich editor located on something like `meta.content` you can use dot notation to specify the field.

+`php artisan filament-rich-editor-tools:migrate-blocks "App\Models\Page" meta.content`

 ### Use our editor

 In your Filament form or page, to get our rich editor do the following: